Blog>Cost Guides>Cost to build a garden football pitch

 To keep your football pitch durable, it should have a special structure to enable excess moisture to immediately leave the surface and dry up quickly, ensuring the soil is resilient and long-lasting.

-- If you don’t want to wait for the real grass to reach the needed length, you can use natural grass carpet rolls, but these are a more expensive option.
-With artificial grass, sand and crumb rubber infill should be added for better performance.
+If you don't want to wait for the real grass to reach the needed length, you can use natural grass carpet rolls, but these are a more expensive option.
+If using artificial grass, sand and crumb rubber infill should be added for better performance

 How to build your football goalposts